sans-serif serif

-MooTools for Beginners Part 1 – The Basics
+MooTools for Beginners Part 1 - the Basics

 This is a basic tutorial to help get you started with mootools.
 We’ll be manipulating elements, adding and removing event listeners, and ridding the world of magic if you want.